-In another government report dated August 27, two options were presented: continuing the commissioners, and a transitional mixed model.
+In a government report dated August 27, two options were presented - continuing with the commissioners or a transitional mixed model.

-Both the August 1 paper and the August 27 paper recommended a review of ECan's future structure in March 2017.
+The August 1 and August 27 papers recommended a review of ECan's structure in March 2017.

 However, last month Local Government Minister David Carter and Environment Minister Amy Adams appeared to change their minds by announcing ECan elections would not be held until 2016.

-In 2010, the Government promised to hold regional council elections next year.
-The commissioners will now stay in place until at least 2016.
+In 2010, the Government promised to hold regional council elections in 2013.
+The commissioners will now stay until at least 2016.

 Instead of a 2017 review, a ministerial review of ECan's governance arrangements will be held in 2014, with a view to the organisation eventually going back to a fully elected council.

-Green Party MP and local government spokeswoman Eugenie Sage said the Government had broken its promise for elections in 2013 which meant the same thing could happen in 2016, when the next ones were scheduled.
+Green Party local government spokeswoman Eugenie Sage said the Government had broken its promise for elections next year, which meant the same thing could happen in 2016, when the next ones were scheduled.

-"Potentially they could just keep on extending commissioners, there's no clear commitment in the bill [allowing the continuation of commissioners] to actually put commissioners out and councillors back in.
+"Potentially they could just keep on extending commissioners.
+There's no clear commitment in the bill [allowing the continuation of commissioners] to actually put commissioners out and councillors back in,'' she said.

-"It's obvious the Government wants to keep ECan under its thumb and continue to intervene," she said.
+"It's obvious the Government wants to keep ECan under its thumb and continue to intervene."

-Former ECan councillor Jo Kane said she was not surprised to hear of the revelations.
+Former ECan councillor Jo Kane said she was not surprised by the revelations.

 "I can no longer be shocked at what depths the Government will go to to not have a democratic election around ECan."

-"No way.
-Just because of the timing of how they are doing this.
+"No way; just because of the timing of how they are doing this,'' she said.

 "I don't think there's any hope."